openstack/python-novaclient/README.rst

         volume-detach       Detach a volume from a server. volume-list         List all the volumes.
         volume-show         Show details about a volume.
+        volume-snapshot-create
+                            Add a new snapshot.
+        volume-snapshot-delete
+                            Remove a snapshot.
+        volume-snapshot-list
+                            List all the snapshots.
+        volume-snapshot-show
+                            Show details about a snapshot.
         zone                Show or edit a Child Zone zone-add            Add a Child Zone.
         zone-boot           Boot a server, considering Zones.